Last updated on January 23rd, 2023 at 05:34 pm

-It is typical that overtired baby, despite the tiredness, can’t fall asleep.
+It is typical that an overtired baby, despite the tiredness, can’t fall asleep.
 Overtired baby constantly cries, kicking with her little legs, hitting with hands, and usually can’t calm down very easily.

 Finding the proper time to place your baby into bed is crucial for both of you.
 Don’t be too late, otherwise, your baby will cry and scream until she finally falls asleep.
 And when she does, she will wake up quickly and have a hard time falling back to sleep again.

-Even better than dealing with overtiredness is preventing it before it occurs!
+Better than dealing with overtiredness is preventing it before it occurs!

 You need to learn the first signs of tiredness and place the sleepy baby in the crib right away.
 Taking the right steps at the right moment is the most important here!